How Much to Fit a Shower in the UK?

 Electric Shower Cost

-One of the most common choices is an electric shower that works by drawing cold shower and heats it by running an electrical current through an element to produce hot water.
+One of the most common choices is an electric shower that works by drawing cold water to the unit and heating it by running an electrical current through an element to produce hot water.

 electric shower

-You should expect to pay around £57 to £550 for an electric shower.
+You should expect to pay around £57 – £550 for an electric shower.

 Pros: